 Grab every opportunity that comes your way to teach a small or large group of high school students.

-Apply for a Lecturer Job
+Step 5: Apply for A Lecturer Job

+You can include your teaching philosophy, personal skills, and experience to make your cover letter creative and impressive.
 Provide 2-3 references from professors or lecturers who know you and your research works.

-FAQ’s on Becoming a Professor
+10. FAQs on Becoming a Professor in Australia

-Working as a TA provides a valuable extra-curricular experience to any aspiring professor.
+Working as a TA provides valuable extra-curricular experience to any aspiring professor.
 Besides earning a stipend, you learn a lot about teaching methods and skills at the post-secondary level.

 As a TA, you need to perform the following tasks:

-Grade assignments, and papers
+Grade assignments and papers

 Lead a small discussion or practical lab sections

-Conduct admin tasks for the professor
+Conduct admin tasks for the Professor

 Some of the reputable Australian universities to get the necessary qualification for a lecturer are as follows: